-Oreo Croissant Bread Pudding is a buttery, sweet dish with Oreo crumbs baked into the easy breading.
-Drizzle oreo cream topping over the top before serving.
+Oreo Croissant Bread Pudding is a buttery, sweet dish with Oreo crumbs baked into the easy breading and drizzled with Oreo cream topping.

 OREO CROISSANT BREAD PUDDING